-Although it has both some weak and strong points, the Hiboy Max3 is a scooter designed to withstand some harsher conditions.
-It is made for off-road rides, after all, so you would expect nothing but excellence in its build.
+Although it showed both some weak and strong points, I still found the Hiboy Max3 to be a scooter designed to handle harsher conditions.
+It is made for off-road rides, after all, so you would expect nothing but excellence from its build.

 Design and colors

 The Hiboy Max3 has a very simple, straightforward design.
-A slim elegant stem, wide off-road tires, and a deck wide enough to fit your feet comfortably but not too wide, a sort of middle ground.
+A slim elegant stem, wide off-road tires, and a deck wide enough to fit your feet comfortably, but not too wide either.